Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 First, login to DC-1 as Jane_admin, open PowerShell_ISE as an administrator.
-Next, create a new File and paste the contents of the sript into it ().
-Then, run the script and obserce the accounts being created.
-Lastly, attempt to log into Client-1 with one of the accounts (take not of the passowrd in the script).
+Next, create a new File and paste the contents of the sript into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
+Then, run the script and observe the accounts being created.
+Lastly, attempt to log into Client-1 with one of the accounts (take note of the passowrd in the script).
 If you are able to log in you have successfully deployed Active Directory and created users.